-- 1) The pupil will receive a reminder of our expectations in response to low level misbehaviour, such as talking out of turn or not being on task. - 2) If the misbehaviour persists, they will be given a warning.
-In the classroom this could involve putting their name on the board as a visual warning.
+1) The pupil will receive a reminder of our expectations in response to low-level misbehaviour, such as talking out of turn or not being on task.

+- 2) If the misbehaviour persists, they will be given a warning.
+In the classroom, this could involve putting their name on the board as a visual warning.
 It could involve a brief time out to allow the pupil to re-focus. - 3) If the negative behaviour continues after a reminder and warning, the pupil is given a debit.
 This takes away a point from their personal credit score and the score of their house and class. - 4) A further offence leads to 2 debits, which results in a detention.
-This will be served during lunch break for pupils in years 7 and 8 and after school for pupils in years 9-11. - 5) swearing or defying a teacher, leads to the imposition of 2 debits without prior reminder and warning.
+This will usually be served during lunch break. - 5) Swearing or defying a teacher, leads to the imposition of 2 debits without prior reminder and warning.
 Such actions result in an automatic detention. - 6) After school detentions.
 Parents will be given 24 hours' notice that the pupil will be kept after school.
-Notification should be by telephone or email by a KS4 Head of

-Pastoral Care, the Deputy Head or the Headmaster, with a receipt requested to ensure that the parent knows the pupil will be home late or is able to make arrangements to collect a pupil who is not an independent traveller.
-After school detentions are logged in the pupil's Rewards and Sanctions file on PASS.
+Notification should be by telephone or email by the member of staff issuing the detention, with a receipt requested to ensure that the parent knows the pupil will be home late or is able to make arrangements to collect a pupil who is not an independent traveller.
+After-school detentions are logged on the internal database system.